 Our program’s greatest strength is the operative experience.
 Our residents operate one-on-one with a faculty member in virtually every case.
 A progressive experience leads to surgical competence and confidence.
 Graduating case volumes for UK residents are regularly well-above national averages.
 In addition, we are proud that 100 percent of our graduating residents are board certified by the American Academy of Otolaryngology.
 Our faculty is dedicated to the highest level of patient care and resident education.
 We relish guiding residents towards their vocational goals, be it in academic medicine, fellowship, research, private practice, or employed practice.

 Do you want to become a great clinician in the field of otolaryngology?
 Do you want to have the opportunity to participate in research and become published extensively?
 Do you want to work in a close-knit department that promotes teamwork and excellent patient care?
-Then you have come to the right place!
+The University of Kentucky Department of Otolaryngology residency program may be the right place for you.
 We welcome your interest in our program, and look forward to hearing from you further.

 Brett Comer, MD